 Herodotus was a Greek from the city of Halicarnassus, an Aegean port in Asia Minor, part of the Persian empire.
 He published his Histories between 426 and 415 B.C.
 The objective was to explain the unexpected Greek victory in the Wars against the Persians (500 to 449 B.C.)
 He was the first writer of importance to use prose literature, a departure from the traditional verse formats.
 He produced a panoramic vision of the geographic areas referred to and the customs of the peoples there.

 Unlike Homer Herodotus does not claim an inspiration from the Muses.
-He also contradicts Homer asserting that Helen was never in Troy but landed in Egypt due to stormy weather.
+(Editors divided his Histories into nine books – each one being named after one of the nine Muses but posthumously).
+He contradicts Homer asserting that Helen was never in Troy but landed in Egypt due to stormy weather.
 He believes that Homer changed the story to make it fit epic poetry.
 This is a warning that Herodotus' account would not be written in the same vein as a Homeric epic.
 However, he opens his work with a tribute to the world of the Homeric hero and his effort to achieve glory (kleos).
 After all, both authors were reporters of the great Greek events and preserved them for posterity.
 Herodotus also combined the two major themes of the Homeric epic: travel in the ethnographic sections and war in the historic parts.
 He uses the history of the Persian imperial expansion to delve into the cultures of the colonizers and colonized in the century that preceded the wars.
 History and culture intermingle in his story.

 Although his way of exploring the world is proto-scientific, what distinguishes Herodotus' historical research is his approach.
 The 'why' is a constant in his work.
 Why did the war between Greece and the barbarians start?
 Why are there floods on the Nile?
 The search for origins is another major thread in the Histories.
 He explains the disparate references presenting them as part of a Cosmos, an ordered and comprehensible world.
 Herodotus' story makes sense because it is a story that shapes a logical universe.
 (Contemporaries such as Hesiod made sense of the world of the gods by presenting their genealogy in The Theogony and Thales and his pre-socratic contemporaries were trying to make logical sense of the physical world through their proto-science.)